A geometric proof of the Affability Theorem for planar tilings: Properties of the boundary for Robinson inflation

-Before dealing with the last case, we would like to point out that there may actually be different types of configurations in sucessive inflation steps.
-In fact, since $\pb_{n+1}$ is not necessarily inflated from $\pb_n$, we may have a virtual cross defined by a sequence of crosses whose number of exit points (including multiplicities) is not stationary.
+Before dealing with the last case, we would like to point out that there may be different types of configurations in successive inflation steps.
 But because $\ppb_{n+1}$ is inflated from $\ppb_n$, the number of $\calr_\infty$-classes in each $\calr$-class $\calr[\calt]$ is determined by the configuration with the fewest number of exit points.

 \paragraph*{\em {\bf Case 4)} There is more than one virtual cross.} Let us recall that the side of the plaques of the partial decomposition $\calb_n$ tend to $\infty$.
-So the only possibility is that there are two virtual crosses defined by sequences of crosses with $3$ exit points (which may be non-degenerate or degenerate of type $(b)$ or $(d)$ as in Figure~\ref{deg}) connected by horizontal (or vertical) arms of bounded length and whose other horizontal (resp. vertical) arms grow in opposite directions.
-Furthemore, their only vertical (resp. horizontal) arms must also grow pointing in opposite directions, see Figure~\ref{twovc}.
+So the only possibility is that there are two virtual crosses defined by sequences of crosses with $3$ exit points (which may be nondegenerate or degenerate of type $(b)$ or $(d)$ as in Figure~\ref{deg}) connected by horizontal (or vertical) arms of bounded length and whose other horizontal (resp. vertical) arms grow in opposite directions.
+Furthermore, their only vertical (resp. horizontal) arms must also grow pointing in opposite directions, see Figure~\ref{twovc}.
 In this case, $\partial_c \calr_\infty$ still separates $L$ into $4$ connected components, and then $\calr[\calt]$ separates into four $\calr_\infty$-equivalence classes. \end{proof}

 Let us resume the previous results in the following statement: